Thorfinn the Mighty

+Though Thorfinn's year of death is unknown, it is recorded that he died before King Harald's invasion of England in 1066.
+However, two pieces of circumstantial evidence may well point to a death date of around 1058: firstly, that in that year, King Harald's elder son Magnus Haraldsson (the future King Magnus II) led an expedition to Orkney and the Isles, which is speculated to have been an effort to restore order there following Thorfinn's death - at which point, his sons Paul and Erlend, would have been minors.
+Secondly, as King Malcolm III later married Thorfinn's widow Ingibiorg Finnsdottir and had at least two sons by her - King Duncan II and Donald (both born c1060) - then this marriage must have taken place before or around 1060, otherwise the chronology simply doesn't add up.
+Therefore, given the limited historical information available, a proposed death date of c1058 for Thorfinn would make the most sense.

 The Heimskringla of Icelandic historian Snorri Sturluson, and the anonymous compiler of the Orkneyinga Saga wrote that Thorfinn was the most powerful of all the jarls of Orkney and that he ruled substantial territories beyond the Northern Isles.
 A sizeable part of the latter saga's account concerns his wars with a "King of Scots" named Karl Hundason whose identity is uncertain.
 In his later years he went on a pilgrimage to Rome and he was instrumental in making Orkney and Shetland part of mainstream Christendom.
 On his death in the latter half of the 11th century he was followed as earl by his sons Paul and Erlend.

 There are numerous problems associated with the chronology of Thorfinn's life and in identifying his relationships to the southern polities of the Kingdom of Alba (the precursor to modern Scotland) and the Kingdom of Moray.
 His diplomacy with the Norwegian court has also been interpreted in various ways.
 His life has been the subject of various works of historical fiction.